 Hopefully, you won't have any problems with anything that you order from Amazon.com.
-With that said, accidents and mistakes do happen on all shopping websites, including eBay.com, Overstock.com, Rakuten.com, and of course, Amazon.com!
-You may get stuck in an unfortunate situation where your order is uncannily late or doesn't arrive at all, or it arrives broken, defective, or with parts missing.
+With that said, accidents and mistakes happen, and you may get stuck in an unfortunate situation where your order is uncannily late or doesn't arrive at all, or it arrives broken, defective, or with parts missing.
 Whatever the issue, you're going to want to get in touch with Amazon's customer service department.

 Go to www.amazon.com and log in (if you haven't already).

-Scroll to the bottom of Amazon's main page and click Help in the right-hand menu.
+Scroll to the bottom of the screen and click Help in the right-hand menu.

 Move your mouse cursor over "Need More Help?" and click Contact Us.
-You may be prompted to log in (again) when you do this; you can click Skip Sign In to skip this step, but by logging in, Amazon can have your information ready when you contact them.
+You may be prompted to log in (again) when you do this; you can click Skip Sign In to skip this step, but by logging in, they will have your information ready when you contact them.

-Once you have filled in enough information in the above options, the "How Would You Like To Contact Us?" options will become available.
-Sometimes, depending on the options you've chosen, Amazon will suggest a specific way to contact their customer service department.
+Once you have filled in enough information in the above options, the "How Would You like to Contact Us?" options will become available.
+Sometimes, depending on the options you've chosen, they will suggest a specific way to contact their customer service department.
 Regardless, click one to start the contact process.

 If you choose to contact Amazon customer service by clicking Email, you'll see this screen.

 Click Edit Items or Details to go back to the previous screen if you entered any information incorrectly.
 Otherwise, click in the box that says "Enter Additional Information" and type in a more detailed explanation of the problem.
-Depending on the information you've already given about your problem, Amazon may give you a hint as to what to put here (as it does in the sample screenshot below).
+Depending on the information you've already given about your problem, you may get a hint as to what to put here.

 When you're finished, click Send Email.